Functionalization of components using printing technologies

 In the development of functional inks, Fraunhofer IFAM has a unique selling point in the VERL process for the production of printable inks.
 In contrast to the classic wet chemical production of inks, this process, which is based on a sputtering process, allows more materials (pure elements as well as alloys) to be converted into printable inks:

 Fraunhofer IFAM develops printable inks and pastes for functionalizing parts and components.
-In the "Smart Systems" department, the "Functional Printing" group has comprehensive know-how and the latest technologies for functional integration.
+In the "Advanced Printing Technologies" department, the "Functional Printing" group has comprehensive know-how and the latest technologies for functional integration.
 The fields of application range from automotive engineering and energy technology to medical technology and life sciences.